stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### BRYN

 If you are a science fiction fan, one of my favourite science fiction series is Iain M. Banks' "The Culture" novels, and he describes in those novels a whole, huge variety of places people can live in when you have the technology to create things more complicated than planets.
-But I don't think-- actually, I think he describes the living environment in *Matter* a little differently.
-I think-- so, the ring you're describing--
+But I don't think-- Actually, I think he describes the living environment in *Matter* a little differently.
+I think-- So, the ring you're describing--

 #### BEN

-Well, that's more of a Dyson onion. __[chuckles]__
+Well, that's more of a Dyson onion. __[softly chuckles]__

 #### BRYN